 The burden is on the prosecution to establish the requisite foundation for the evidence.
 This will typically include that proper procedures were in place.

 Drawing blood is not ideal for every DUI suspect.
-Hemophiliacs should not receive blood test because doing so may be dangerous and life threatening.
+Hemophiliacs should not receive a blood test because doing so may be dangerous and life threatening.